Finding the Best ModelIn Exercises 5–16, construct a scatterplot ... | Channels for Pearson+

 Scatterplot

 A scatterplot is a graphical representation of two variables, where each point represents an observation in the dataset.
 It helps visualize the relationship between the variables, allowing for the identification of patterns, trends, or correlations.
-In this context, plotting sound intensity against scale value will help determine how these two variables interact.
+In this context, plotting the years against the number of deaths from motor vehicle crashes will help determine the nature of the relationship and guide the selection of an appropriate mathematical model.

 Recommended video: